lebaston100/MIDItoOBS/README.md

 - Third, it prints out a message every time you press a button that is setup
 - Now just leave it running in the background
 - To stop the program simply close the window (on linux kill the task or CTRL + C)

+## Troubleshooting

+A user has reported that under certain circumstances the script(setup and main) will crash after start on Windows with "ImportError: DLL load failed: The specified module could not be found".
+If this happens to you, plase install the Visual C++ Redistributable from Microsoft.
+Make sure you get the x86 version if you are using python 32bit(Which is default) ([Download](https://aka.ms/vs/15/release/vc_redist.x86.exe))

 ### Tested on/with:
 - Win 7 Build 7601